 As the technical lead on two large scale field surveys of photocontrol performance in 2001 and 2004, he has helped answer the questions: How reliable are the savings from photocontrols?
 How can I increase the likelihood that my system will reliably save energy?
 The results from these two surveys were instrumental in adding daylighting requirements to the 2005 and 2008 versions of the California Title 24, Part 6 buildiing efficiency standards and the ASHRAE 90.1-2010 Energy Standard for Buildings.

-Jon led a geographically diverse team to develop a comprehensive code enhancement program of twelve code change proposals for the 2008 California Title 24 building efficiency standards.
+Jon led a geographically diverse team to develop a comprehensive code enhancement program of twelve code change proposals for the 2008 California Title 24, part 6 building efficiency standards.
 The estimated technical savings potential of these code change proposals for the first year’s new construction is approximately 200 GWh/yr.
 He advised the Statewide Codes & Standards program on code enhancements for the 2013 Title 24 Standards and the savings were approximately doubled.
-He is currently advising the program for the 2019 Title 24 standards and ongoing Title 20 appliance standards updates.
+He has been advising the Codes & Standards program for every update of the California Building Energy Codes since then.

 Mr. McHugh has taught a variety of energy efficiency courses including: a course on industrial energy assessments to the incoming directors of the Energy Analysis and Diagnostic Centers, an upper division energy management course for the Physics Department at the University of Otago (New Zealand), seminars on daylighting and energy code workshops.